zywang03/zywang03.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Undergraduate student atWHUT, prospective postgraduate student at ShanghaiTech University.
+subtitle: Undergraduate student at WHUT, prospective postgraduate student at ShanghaiTech University.

 profile:
   align: left